contentful/slash-developers/docs/ruby/tutorials/using-contentful-bootstrap-for-keeping-up-with-your-spaces.md

 If you don't have them, then you will be asked to create them.

 A new browser window will be opened and will try to authenticate you in our [Login System](https://be.contentful.com/login).
-If you're not already authenticated, you will be promted to Log In or Sign Up.
+If you're not already authenticated, you will be prompted to Log In or Sign Up.

 After this, you will be requested permission to create an OAuth token for `contentful_bootstrap` to start creating your Space and Tokens.